bakkeby/dwm-flexipatch/README.md

       - updates the position of dmenu to match that of the bar
       - i.e. if topbar is 0 then dmenu will appear at the bottom and if 1 then dmenu will appear at the top

+   - do-not-die-on-color-allocation-failure
+      - avoids dwm terminating (dying) on color allocation failures
+      - useful for the xrdb (xresources) and status2d patches

    - [dragcfact](https://github.com/bakkeby/patches/wiki/dragcfact/)
       - lets you resize clients' size (i.e. modify cfact) by holding modkey + shift + right-click